marinasundstrom/iot-concept/README.md

 ## Setup

-The tested setup consists of:
+The setup that has been used consists of:

 * Raspberry Pi 2 with Windows 10 IoT
 * Touchscreen Display (the one from Raspberry Pi Foundation)
 * Breadboard (based on the standard Blinky example)
-	* LED
-	* Resistor
+	* Relay (x4)
+* Alternative: Windows IoT Remote Client (for actual screen to Raspberry Pi)

-The components on the breadboard are connected to Pin 4 and Ground (any) on the Raspberry Pi device.
+The relays on the breadboard are connected to GPIO pins (for output) 4, 5, 6, 26, Voltage (5 V) and Ground on the Raspberry Pi device.

+GPIO pin 21 is set to input and act as "clear all" (reset) or "set all" depending on the state of the output pins.

 The iOS app can either run in the simulator or be deployed to an actual device.